bpcmusic/telex/commands.md

 Command  | Description
 ------------- | -------------
-TI.IN.CALIBRATE 1-n &alpha; | calibrates the scaling for the IN jack; see calibration details below TI.PARAM.CALIBRATE 1-n &alpha; | calibrates the scaling for the PARAM knob; see calibration details below TI.STORE 1-x | stores the calibration data for the expander to its flash memory TI.RESET 1-x | resets the calibration data to factory defaults
+TI.IN.CALIB 1-n &alpha; | calibrates the scaling for the IN jack; see calibration details below TI.PARAM.CALIB 1-n &alpha; | calibrates the scaling for the PARAM knob; see calibration details below TI.STORE 1-x | stores the calibration data for the expander to its flash memory TI.RESET 1-x | resets the calibration data to factory defaults